ProgrammerOPaul/Etch_a_sketch/README.md

 # Etch_a_sketch
-Etch a sketch project using CSS-HTML-JS, for TOP
+Etch a sketch project using CSS, HTML and JS, for TOP